fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 -  React virtual DOM (don't touch the DOM).
 React will do it.
    - *Imperative Programming*: Changing directly the DOM through JS (e.g. `getElementById`).
 This approach has that it becomes difficult to point and identify relationships between events.
    - *Declarative Programming*: Declares to React what the state or data should look like.
 React will make the decision of how to implement it.
-This `state` is one big JS object.
-Resulting in less complexity, faster developer times.
+This `state` is one big JavaScript object.
+Resulting in less complexity, and faster developer times.
 - *Components*
-  - Put together they form bigger components and form the whole app.
+  - Put them together and they form bigger components and the whole app.
 You can copy these components and reuse them.
-Components are built with JSX.
+  - Components are built with JSX.
+JSX stands for JavaScript XML.
+JSX allows us to write HTML with JavaScript.
-  - Reusable components e.g. React.bootstrap, Blueprint etc.
+  - Reusable components and we can use many component NPM packages.
+E.g React.Bootstrap, Blueprint etc.
 - *Unidirectional* Data Flow.
-  - Anytime we want something to change 'state' has to change.
+  - Anytime we want something to change `state` has to change.
   - Data flows one way.
 State changes and trickle down.
 Data can't move up.
   - This could allow for easier debugging.
-  - Angular is opposite here.
+  - Angular is often thought as opposite here.
 - React is not a framework
   - Angular is a framework and gives you everything.
   - *React is a library* and lets you use any tools you want from outside.